Scrutinizing a massless dark photon: basis independence: Physical effects of a massless dark photon

+We find that $\rho=1$.
 Naively, since $m^2_Z$ is modified to be $\bar m^2_Z = m^2_Z (1+z)$, this change seems should generate a non-zero value for the $T$ parameter and therefore $\rho \neq 1$.
 However, in our case, the neutral current also gets modified by a factor of $\sqrt{1+z}$.
 When taking the ratio for $\rho$, the factor $1+z$ cancels out.

-We conclude that if processes involve only SM particles and only EM and weak interactions are probed, there is no physical effect showing up due to a non-zero $\sigma$ if dark photon is exactly massless.
+We conclude that if processes involve only SM particles and only EM and weak interactions are probed without dark sector current included in the calculation (at tree or loop level), there is no physical effect due to a non-zero $\sigma$ showing up if dark photon is exactly massless.

+Where can the kinetic mixing effect then be detected?
+Interaction with dark current must be involved in order to see any physical effect.
+Let us now discuss the case of search for dark photon that interacts with dark sector at tree level.